 In 2017, Obama expanded NSA’s ability to share intercepted communications from global targets with 16 other federal agencies.
 While the move was applauded by some for instating a tighter series of checks and balances, others criticized it for opening up collected data — before privacy protections are instated — to too broad of a group of agencies.

-If you're concerned about your safety online, start with a conservative email provider through Reagan.com.
+If you're concerned about your safety online, start with a conservative email service through Reagan.com.

 Carry on Ronald Reagan's tradition of support for personal freedom and conservative values by signing up for your own Reagan.com email address.
 Our secure private email service will keep your information and personal communications safe.

 Get a Reagan Email Address Today